 Tug of war, group homework projects, and an entertainer asking an audience to scream are all examples of social loafing because as you add more people to a group, the total group effort declines.

 Tug of War is the perfect example because it's where Maximillian Ringelmann originally found it.
 He realized that as you add more people to a Tug of War game, the amount of pressure did not scale up perfectly.
 In fact, the more you add, the less each individual worked.
 Here's an image to show the overall effort as he added more pullers:

-Group Homework Projects are another great example.
+Group homework projects are another great example.
 We've all seen the meme where one student does all the work and the others get the grade.
 Those who don't work on the project are considered social loafers.

 Have you ever been at a concert or an event where the main speaker asks the audience to say something or maybe clap?
 This is a perfect place for social loafing to happen.
 Sometimes the speaker may even say "That wasn't loud enough".
 Interestingly, the same thing happens in tug of war; as you add more people to a group, they are less likely to participate in what the speaker is asking them to do.

 What Causes Social Loafing?

 Team members begin loafing socially when they feel they are not going to achieve much, and therefore conclude that their participation is optional.
 Here are two main reasons that contribute to social loafing.

 Loss of a sense of individual responsibility– Ringelmann’s experiment with a tug-of-war team showed how personal responsibility evaporated according to team size.